PaperPrototype/voxels-unity-course/04 - Noise/english.md

 }
 ```

-> If Visual Studio is giving you an error that it can't find `Unity.Mathematics` then you need to update the `Visual Studio Editor` package in Unity's package manager.
+> If Visual Studio is giving you an error that it can't find `Unity.Mathematics` try restarting Visual Studio (quit and re-open).
+If that doesn't work then you may need to update the `Visual Studio Editor` package in Unity's package manager.
 You can find a reddit post about that [here](https://www.reddit.com/r/Unity3D/comments/fvnke9/visual_studio_code_doesnt_recognize/).
 Essentially in the package manager find the package called "Visual Studio Editor" and click update.

 We create a new table called `NeighborOffsets` that will take in the `side` variable from `MeshVoxel`...